-Other notes on examination procedure: Examinees may take an hour break between the two essay questions.
+Other notes on examination procedure: If both essays are answered on the same day, examinees may take an hour break between the two essay questions.
 The order of the examination (e.g., major essay first, minor essay second) is at the discretion of the examinee.
 However, the examinee may only open the envelope containing the questions at the beginning of each examination period.
 A sample sequence would be: an examinee opens the major essay question envelope and writes an essay for two hours; the examinee takes a break for one hour; the examinee returns from break, opens the minor question envelope, and then answers that question for 90 minutes.

 Computers: If the examinee desires to type her/his essay questions, rather than write them in longhand, arrangements must be made with the Visual Resource Center to borrow one of their computers.
 Internet access will be blocked on these computers during the examination period.
 At the end of the exam period, the student will upload essay questions onto a flash drive that is provided by major advisor.

 Grading: The major advisor and minor advisor grade their respective portions of the examination.
 In consultation with one another, the two advisors determine whether the examinee has passed or failed the exam.

 Thesis: In consultation with the Thesis Advisor, the student will select, develop, and defend an art history thesis.
 This consists of the following: